Real-space density profile reconstruction of stacked voids: Results: density profiles for real stacked voids

-So we limit the choice to low redshift and to small voids: we exclude datasets lrgbright, lrgdim and large sizes of voids (larger than 45 $\mathrm{h^{-1}Mpc}$) since they have noise-dominated projected densities.
+So we limit the choice to low redshift and to small voids: we exclude data sets lrgbright, lrgdim and large sizes of voids (larger than 45 $\mathrm{h^{-1}Mpc}$) since they have noise-dominated projected densities.

-Finally, from the analysis of the full dataset, it empirically emerges that even datasets with many voids need to have an average of at least 1000 galaxies for each void to have an acceptable signal-to-noise.
-We found that both datasets with many low populated voids and datasets with few highly populated voids have noise-dominated profiles.
-Only datasets well populated in \textit{number of voids} and in \textit{number of galaxies per void} can give acceptable profiles.
+Finally, from the analysis of the full data set, it empirically emerges that even data sets with many voids need to have an average of at least 1000 galaxies for each void to have an acceptable signal to noise.
+We found that both data sets with many low populated voids and data sets with few highly populated voids have noise-dominated profiles.
+Only data sets well-populated in \textit{number of voids} and in \textit{number of galaxies per void} can give acceptable profiles.

 Following these considerations, to illustrate a first application of the method we have chosen stacked cosmic voids with an average of 1000 galaxies per void and (for some of them) at least 35 voids per stack.
-The number of voids in the stack must indeed allow the assumption of sphericity, this is why it can not be too low.
-For the considered cases the algorithm controls noise in the reconstruction and gives an acceptable spherical density profile.
+The number of voids in the stack must indeed allow the assumption of sphericity, this is why it cannot be too low.
+For the considered cases, the algorithm controls noise in the reconstruction and gives an acceptable spherical density profile.

 We consider the stacked voids in table \ref{tab}. \\